Project Manager vs Product Manager: What’s the difference?

 Communication

-No surprises here because everyone knows an effective communicator is what builds a successful manager.
-Be it simply for communicating with your team or talking to a whole range of stakeholders, strong communication makes the foundations for any successful project or product.
-Though we harp on about it, the reality is that many managers may talk a lot, but that does not always mean they communicate effectively.
+No surprises here.
+Everyone knows an effective communicator is what builds a successful manager.
+Strong communication are the foundations for successful projects or products.
+Though managers talk a lot, but they do not always communicate effectively.
 Make sure to download our free soft skills development checklist so you can become the best communicator.

 Negotiation

 The ability to communicate is only the first part.
-Managers need to know how to properly convey their message if they are ever to reach a compromise that is not only mutually beneficial but can foster better collaboration and cooperation between teams.
-Remember, the better you are at fuss-free negotiations, the faster and smoother your project or product process will be – one of the top priorities for both roles.
+Managers need to learn how to compromise where it is mutually beneficial, and foster collaboration and cooperation between teams.
+Smooth negotiations result in smoother project or product processes- a top priorities for both roles.

 Problem-solving

-The reality of projects and products is that they are always changing and issues can arise at just about any stage.
+The reality of projects and products is that they are always changing.
+That means issues can arise at any stage.
 The job of managers is to take charge and quickly address the situation.
-For project managers, these problems often lay within the scope of the project itself, whereas product managers may have to look farther afield into the broader market and industry.
-Though they may have different scopes for problem solving, an effective manager is able to quickly wrap their heads around a situation before any detrimental effects can be made to the product or project.
+For project managers, these problems often lay within the scope of the project itself.
+In contrast, product managers may have to look farther afield into the broader market and industry.
+An effective manager is able to quickly solve issues before they cause detrimental effects to a product or project.

 Key Project Manager Skills